EasyPost/examples/official/tools/build_doc_json_responses/README.md

 **NOTE**: Some static data used by this tool, such as the USPS carrier account ID, is associated with the EasyPost Docs Tooling User.
 You must use that user's API keys to generate these snippets.

-Generate response snippets are stored in the `responses` directory.
+Generated response snippets are stored in the `responses` directory.
 Copy this entire directory to `official/docs/responses` once complete.

 **NOTE**: The `responses` directory structure is exactly as expected by the docs website and other downstream projects -- do not alter it.